 The winning team will receive a prize of $500.
 Prizes of $200 will also be given for the best brief and the best oral advocate.
 (Prize money is considered taxable income.)

 These sample score sheets are intended to provide guidance as to the scoring criteria for the written brief and oral rounds of competition.
 The Executive Board reserves the right to modify the score sheets.

-The 2013-2014 problem will be posted on December 2, 2013.
+The 2019-2020 problem will be posted in December.
 Access information will be emailed to all registered teams.

 Early reservations are strongly suggested.

-A block of rooms have been reserved for moot court participants at the UCLA Guest House, which is a short walking distance to the UCLA School of Law.
-Room rates are $168/$173 per night (tax-exempt).
-To make a reservation, please call the hotel directly at (310) 825-2923 and request a room under the “UCLA Williams Institute Moot Court Competition” room block.
-The reservation deadline is January 6, 2014.
+A block of rooms has been reserved for moot court participants at the UCLA Guest House, which is a short walking distance to the UCLA School of Law.
+Room rates are $229 per night (tax-exempt).
+To make a reservation, please call the hotel directly at (310) 825-2923 and request a room under the “UCLA Williams Institute Moot Court Competition 2020” room block.
+The reservation deadline is 3pm (PST) in February 18, 2020.
 All hotel charges are the responsibility of guests and early reservations are strongly suggested.

 Click here for additional places to stay in the immediate area.
 Make sure to mention UCLA when making your reservation as many of the hotels listed offer a discount for UCLA visitors.
 Please keep in mind that the listed prices are subject to change.

 Please note, teams will no longer be reimbursed by the Williams Institute for practicing their arguments in front of sitting judges.